-The first meta-analysis of Smartphone Apps for the treatment of depression symptoms (Firth et al 2017) identified that depressive symptoms reduced significantly more from Smartphone Apps than Control conditions (p<.001).
+The first meta-analysis of Smartphone Apps for the treatment of depression symptoms (Firth et al 2017) identified 18 randomized controlled trials of 22 Smartphone Apps, with outcome data from 3,414 participants.
+Findings were encouraging with depressive symptoms reduced significantly more from Smartphone Apps than Control conditions (p<.001).
 However, this applied to those with self-reported mild to moderate depression, and particularly when Cognitive Based Therapy (CBT) interventions were involved.
+There was no significant effect identified for major depressive, bipolar or anxiety disorders.